hung-phan/generator-rails-react-browserify/README.md

 ### gulpfile.js

 - `tasks/config.json` is responsible for controlling development and production build for javascript modules.
-  It also contains transform configurations for [browserify-shim](https://github.com/thlorenz/browserify-shim) to replace require calls with arbitrary code.
-View their [recipes](https://github.com/thlorenz/browserify-shim/wiki/browserify-shim-recipes) for more informations.
+  It also contains transform configurations for browserify.
+Make sure that you view their [recipes](https://github.com/thlorenz/browserify-shim/wiki/browserify-shim-recipes) for more informations.
 Additionally, you can define extra configurations here, then, it will be loaded into `javascript-build.js` via
   `config = require('./config.json');`
 - `tasks/errors-handler.json` is responsible for errors handling.
 Currently, there is only [Browserify](http://browserify.org/) has use this functions